mikey-gray/poc-pulse-onboarding-ui/README.md

 - A contact (removes all its owner/workspace/client role assignments)
 - A workspace (removes its Workspace Admin and Senior Manager assignments and all Account Manager assignments for its clients)
-- A client (removes its Account Manager assignments)
+- A client (removes its Account Manager and Recipient assignments)

 Drag & drop: